 This sophisticated venue changes throughout the day.
-The stylish restaurant serves an elegant fourcourse Italian menu, but after 11pm, Lotvs starts its ‘After Dinner’ bar where famous disc jockeys play tunes to a classy crowd sipping cocktails in the art deco lounge.
-This multi-purpose club, with its high quality service and chic interior, makes Lotvs an ideal destination for an appetizer, dinner, after dinner drinks or a late-night dance.
+The stylish restaurant serves an elegant four-course Italian menu, but after 11 pm, Lotvs starts its “After Dinner” bar where famous disc jockeys play tunes to a classy crowd sipping cocktails in the art deco lounge.
+This multi-purpose club, with its high-quality service and chic interior, makes Lotvs an ideal destination for an appetizer, dinner, after-dinner drinks or a late-night dance.
 Any area of Lotvs can be hired for private events accompanied by the club’s trained staff.

 An ideal bar for those seeking peace and exclusivity that leads onto the Bulgari Hotel’s stunning private garden.
-Il Bar is sleek and modern on the inside and separated from the bright garden by huge floorto- ceiling windows, so this spectacular exterior dominates the room.
+Il Bar is sleek and modern on the inside and separated from the bright garden by huge floor to- ceiling windows, so this spectacular exterior dominates the room.
 As a result of the view, the chic black oval bar and the unique cocktails, Il Bar is often frequented by Milan’s fashionable crowd.
 The restaurant menu is also available here for those wanting to merge cocktails into dinner.

-One of the most renowned fashion bars in Milan, H Club Diana gives no feeling of being located in the Sheraton Hotel or even the city center.
+One of the most renowned fashion bars in Milan, H Club Diana gives no feeling of being located in the Sheraton Hotel or even the city centre.
 With a garden lounge and art-nouveau interior many of Milan’s great and good flock here for traditional aperitifs.

 Days could be spent exploring Milan’s historic churches, but none in quite the same way as Gattopardo.
 This beautiful church has been revamped into a bar, a disco or a venue for a party of your own.
-The restoration has preserved much of the originality: a vast crystal chandelier hovers above a dance floor that can double as a dining room seating up to 350 people or a theater accommodating 120 guests.
-For most of the week, however, Il Gattopardo Café is a nightclub attracting many of Milan’s party goers.
+The restoration has preserved much of the originality: a vast crystal chandelier hovers above a dance floor that can double as a dining room seating up to 350 people or a theatre accommodating 120 guests.
+For most of the week, however, Il Gattopardo Café is a nightclub attracting many of Milan’s party-goers.

 Franco Parenti is for those seeking more contemporary performances than those featured at La Scala.
 The venue itself, having just undergone an extensive restoration, is extremely modern using state-of-the-art lighting and natural materials.
 A calendar of diverse events, including concerts, film festivals and conferences is set for 2011 ranging from traditional to avant-garde.